LaChips/SmartDOM/README.md

 This script is designed to integrate reactive DOM elements easily in a classic HTML file.

+## Example

+Clone or download an archive of this repo and open `example/index.html` with a browser of your choice (except IE).

 ## Installation

 Simply copy the `SmartDOM.js` file, located in the root folder, in your project directory and add the following at the end of your `<body>` element :